jeff4/bionotes.github.io/_comp/typescript.md

 ## 7.1 Type Aliases vs. Interfaces p.
 118
 * In general, it's better to use **interfaces** versus **aliased object types**.
-	* For more on aliased object types, see p.
-69. It's a convenient and shorter way of declaring object types (previous section, p.
-68).
+	* For more on **aliased object types**, see p.
+69. More concise syntax than *vanilla object type* which is sematntically the same.
 	* See initial example of vanilla *object type* declaration on p.
 68: `let PoetLater { born:number; name:string }`.
 	* Compare with *aliased object type* declaration on p.
 69: `type Poet { born:number; name:string }; let poetLater: Poet;`.
 * Quick comparison of aliased object type vs. interface